Maintenance and Safe Use of Equipment in Live Events Production

 NEVER RUN ANYTHING ON THE FLOOR ACROSS A FIRE EXIT.
 Don't obstruct (or place any obstruction or trip hazard close to) a fire exit.

 Speakers are often stacked, raised on stands, or flown.
 Lighting - with the exception of uplighters - is always raised, and usually flown.
 Flown systems should only ever be suspended from certified load-bearing mounting-points by qualified personnel.
 If a speaker or lantern falls 4 metres into a crowded auditorium it will probably kill someone.
 If you need us - or anyone else - to fly a system of ours at your event, speak to us about it before hiring it.

 However, more people are injured (and more equipment is damaged) by stacks or stands collapsing or falling over than by flown equipment falling.

 Other stacked equipment - like a mixing console or effects rack - needs the same attention.
 Our 12U effects rack weighs over 50Kg.
 Wobbly domestic tables are not suitable for this kind of equipment.
 We can provide our own stands and tables for this, but if you are hiring a system from us, please let us know beforehand if we need to bring them.

-While the event itself may call for hearing protection - either as a legal requirement, or because it is advisable anyway (see the Sound Advice website for a comprehensive guide on noise in music and entertainment) - there are also risks during set-up: production crew may be working near loudspeakers, and the full output of a 134dB/1m speaker feeding back when someone un-mutes a channel at the desk can do permanent damage in no time at all to the ear that is less than a foot away from it.
+While the event itself may call for hearing protection - either as a legal requirement, or because it is advisable anyway (see the Sound Advice dovcument on the website for a comprehensive guide on noise in music and entertainment) - there are also risks during set-up: production crew may be working near loudspeakers, and the full output of a 134dB/1m speaker feeding back when someone un-mutes a channel at the desk can do permanent damage in no time at all to the ear that is less than a foot away from it.